 Meet the School Council

 Our new School Councillors are elected early in the Autumn 2.
 All children are invited to apply to represent the school council, by writing a persuasive letter of application to Mr Van Hecke and presenting to their class, who then have first hand experience of the democratic voting system, when they vote anonymously for who they think will be the best councillor for their class.
 The successful candidates are then announced in Celebration Assembly and presented with their school council badges.

 Watch this space for information on who the new school councillors for 2019-20 will be!

-Miss Marks organises the school council and weekly meetings are held.
-Class weekly meetings are held by the School Councillors to discuss ideas to improve the school.
-Since September 2014, they have organised or are in the process of organising;
+Miss Marks organises the school council and weekly meetings are held and minutes are taken.
+Class weekly meetings are held by the School Councillors to discuss ideas to improve the school, share the upcoming work of the school council and to gather new ideas.

 - The sale of poppies for the Poppy Appeal